ibadrather/Master_Project_Uni_Siegen/README.md

 Using this package you can build a map of any environment.
 Just save your gazebo world file (*world_name.world*) in the in **3D_Mapping/src/follow_me/worlds/** folder and update the world.launch file in in **3D_Mapping/src/follow_me/launch/** folder.

+Clone this repository:

       git clone https://github.com/ibadrather/Master_Project_Uni_Siegen.git

-Install the rtabmap package from ROS
+Install the rtabmap package from ROS:

       sudo apt install ros-noetic-rtabmap-ros

-Installing dependencies
+Installing dependencies:

       cd 3D_Mapping
       sudo apt-get update -y